Tips for falling asleep

 If night falls, but your sleep doesn't want to come, you can also fall back on tried and tested tips for falling asleep and remedies from the medicine cabinet.

-Another insider tip for falling asleep comes straight from grandma's bag of tricks - warm milk with honey.
+Straight from grandma's bag of tricks comes another insider tip for falling asleep - warm milk with honey. warm milk with honey.
 The amino acid tryptophan contained in milk forms the basis for the production of the sleep hormone melatonin in your body, while the sugar contained in honey drives the processing of the tryptophan.

-Hops, known as the main ingredient in beer, also have sleep-promoting properties.
+Hopsknown as the main ingredient in beer, also has sleep-promoting properties.
 It can help to calm the nervous system and thus counteract difficulties falling asleep.
 To make a nightcap, add a handful of dried hop cones to hot water and leave to infuse for around 10 minutes.
 Strain the cones and drink the tea half an hour before going to bed.
 You can also place a small Pillow filled with hop cones next to your pillow.

 Tips for falling asleep: breathing exercise as a valuable helper

 This simple technique is based on the principles of pranayama, an ancient Indian practice of breath control training.
-It was established in the Western world by Dr. Andrew Weil and can help you to find your way to sleep without problems or to calm down in stressful situations.
-The procedure is very simple according to the principle "inhale - hold breath - exhale".
+It was established in the western world by Dr. Andrew Weil and can help you to fall asleep easily or calm down in stressful situations.
+The process is very simple and follows the principle of "inhale - hold your breath - exhale".
 First, breathe in through your nose and count to four.
 This short phase of inhalation allows you to draw fresh oxygen into your lungs.
 Now hold your breath and count to seven.
-This step is designed to increase the amount of oxygen in your blood and help your body store energy.
-Last, exhale slowly and in a controlled manner through your mouth while counting to eight.
+This step is designed to increase the oxygen content in your blood and help your body store energy.
+Finally, exhale slowly and in a controlled manner through your mouth while counting to eight.
 This long exhalation process promotes the complete release of carbon dioxide from the lungs and can have a calming effect on the central nervous system.

 Repeat the entire sequence a total of four times.